alecello/algorithms-and-programming/README.md

 ## VS Code support
 VS Code support is included in the repo (since it's the editor I use).
 The default build task (`CTRL + SHIFT + B` with default keybinds) will rebuild all the applications, whereas the default debug configuration (`F5` with default keybinds) will rebuild the current file only and debug it with gdb.

+## Building the project
+A `makefile` is provided to build all the projects at once.
+The makefile, as well as the entire project, is only designed to support UNIX-Like operating systems that have the GNU utilities (or equivalent) installed alongside GCC.
+No plan to support any other platform or compiler.
+Of course each project can be built manually.

 ## License
 Do whatever you want with this code.
 Read it, copy it, modify it, sell it, burn it in a sacrificial ritual.
 The only thing you **must** keep in mind is that whatever you do with this it's **your** responsibility and I am not to be held liable.